tarantool/tarantool/.github/actions/report-job-status/README.md

 * a personal chat, created by the committer – if the job started on creating/updating a pull request or any event in other branches.

+__IMPORTANT__: The secrets are [not passed](https://docs.github.com/en/actions/security-guides/encrypted-secrets#using-encrypted-secrets-in-a-workflow)
+to workflows that are triggered by a pull request from a fork.
+Due to this limitation, this action will not work for pull requests from forks.

 ## How to create personal chat

 1. Create a new public chat in VK Teams (access can be limited by enabling